 This short film by Dr. Lawrence M. Cutchin tells the history of AHEC and how it all began.

-We are thankful for all the support we have received the last 50 years and the partnerships that allow us to achieve our mission.
+We are thankful for all the support we receive and the partnerships that allow us to achieve our mission.

 “After graduating from the AHEC (Scholars) Program, I say that I would love to do it again.